WaywardHayward/WaywardHayward/README.md

 ### 🧑‍🔬 About Me:

-👋 Hi, I’m @WaywardHayward! a Full Stack Developer from the UK.
+👋 Hi, I’m @WaywardHayward! a Full Stack Developer from the UK

-- 💼 I work as a Software Engineer at Microsoft Focusing on Innovation in the Industrial Manufacturing and Energy workspaces.
+💼 I work as a Software Engineer at Microsoft Focusing on Innovation in Industrial Manufacturing and Energy.

-- 👀 I’m interested in Code, drones and inventing things.
+👀 I’m interested in Code, drones and inventing things.
-- 🌱 I’m currently learning about precision agriculture

 ---

 ### :hammer_and_wrench: Languages and Tools :